This year (for the first time!) we're opening it up to any meal — not exclusively dinner.

 If you're hosting in a private residence (either yours or someone else's home), then that's your call.
 Again, BraveLove dollars cannot be applied to alcohol.
 If you're conflicted, sometimes it's easier to just say no and not offer it.

-Yes, there will be more dinners in other cities in the fall.
-Though as the host, we'd love it if you may consider planning a casual meet-up or get-together a few months after this dinner as a way for birth moms to stay connected.
+We've learned we can't promise anything.
+But things are looking up for more dinners in other cities this fall.
+Though as the host, we'd love for you to consider planning a casual meet-up or get-together a few months after this dinner as a way for your group to stay connected.

-Typically we allow 5 extra people to RSVP beyond the 20, and then we notify you once guest #21 RSVPs.
+Typically we allow a few extra people to RSVP beyond the limit, and then we notify you once guest #9 RSVPs.
 At that point, you need to contact the guest immediately to let them know they're on the waitlist.
-Same with guest #22, 23...etc.
+Same with guest #10, 11, 12...etc.
 You can reassure them you'll let them know once space becomes available.
 This is where new (versus returning) guests get priority on the waitlist.

 If you're uncomfortable with a waitlist and would prefer to open your dinner to an unlimited number of guests, then let us know.
 But you would be taking on that additional cost for the extra guests.

-If you're dinner is occurring in a spot where you have "returning" guests, then we want newcomers to get the chance to attend first.
+If your dinner is occurring in a city where you have "returning" guests, then we want newcomers to get the chance to attend first.
 This impacts the guest list when you have a waitlist.
-If you exceed 20 people, then newcomers get priority on the waitlist over returners.
+If you exceed 8 people, then newcomers get priority on the waitlist over returners.

 You may need to spend some money before you have a confirmed headcount.
 That said, cash the check and spend as needed.
 Just remember to SAVE ALL OF YOUR RECEIPTS.
 Sometimes it helps to do your shopping closer to the dinner date when you have a better idea of what you're projected turnout is going to be.

-Not all dinners are going to have 20 people, therefore you may have leftover money.
+Not all dinners are going to have 8 people, therefore, you may have leftover money.
 Whatever money you don't end up using, send back to BraveLove.
-We prefer a check, but you can do online if that's easier for you.
+We prefer a check, but you can do it online if that's easier for you.

 We want the dinner to feel special.
 We're trusting you to make that happen!